Analyzing the quantum approximate optimization algorithm: ans\"atze, symmetries, and Lie algebras: Implications for the free ansatz

 \section{Implications for the free ansatz}

-We begin to collect relevant consequences of Theorem~\ref{thm:free-mixer-DLA-decomposition}.
-First, we clarify that the free ansatz of QAOA can---in principle---identify at least one maximum cut (i.e., an optimal solution for maxcut) using a finite number of layers for archetypal graphs from Def.~\ref{def_other_graphs}, thus constituting a strict improvement over previous known convergence results, namely reachability in the infinite-layer limit~\cite{herrman2022multi}.
-We establish this result in two steps, the first of which relies on the structure of the present invariant subspaces.
-The free-mixer \DLA $\gfree=\su(2^{n-1}){\oplus}\su(2^{n-1})$ for archetypal graphs acts transitively on both invariant subspaces $\HC_{+}$ and $\HC_{-}$ of $X\tn$ (see Appendix~\ref{app:free:preliminaries}) which constitute the $+1$ and $-1$ eigenspaces of $X^{\otimes n}$ and are spanned by all Hadamard basis states $\ket{b_1}\cdots\ket{b_n}$ with $b_j \in \{+, -\}$ for respectively an even or an odd number of minus signs (i.e.\ $b_j = -$).
-It is not hard to see that $\HC_{+}$ contains both the initial state $\ket{+}^{\otimes n}$ and at least one groundstate of $H_p$.
-To see that this is the case, let $x\in\{0,1\}^n$ be a maximum cut (see Sec.~\ref{sect:maxcut:qaoa}).
-Then, let $\neg x$ be its bitwise negation, which is also a maximum cut.
-Thus the state $\ket{x_+}=(\ket{x}{+}\ket{\neg x})/\sqrt{2}$ i s a ground state of $H_p$ and also belongs to $\HC_{+}$ since $X^{\otimes n}(\ket{x}{+}\ket{\neg x})/\sqrt{2}=(\ket{x}{+}\ket{\neg x})/\sqrt{2}$.
+We collect relevant consequences of Thm.~\ref{thm:free-mixer-DLA-decomposition}.
+First, we clarify that the free ansatz of QAOA can---in principle---reach at least one maximum cut (i.e., an optimal solution for maxcut) using a finite number of layers for archetypal graphs from Def.~\ref{def_other_graphs} (see Cor.~\ref{finite-depth-reach} below), thus constituting a strict improvement over previous known convergence results, namely reachability in the infinite-layer limit~\cite{herrman2022multi}.
+The argument relies on three ingredients: (1)~the initial state and the target maxcut state belong to the same invariant subspace, (2)~$\exp(\gfree)$ acts transitively on this invariant subspace, and (3)~each unitary $U\in \exp(\gfree)$ can be generated in a finite number of layers.